-We celebrate Easter, and rightly so, because of the death, burial, and resurrection of Christ.
-But, we shouldn't fail to remember the resurrected life Jesus has given us.
+Last Sunday, we celebrated Easter, and rightly so, because of the death, burial, and resurrection of Christ.
+But, we shouldn't fail to remember the resurrected life Jesus gives us.
 As Christians, we have been freed from sin and death to experience true and abundant life.
 Jesus says, "I have come that they may have life and have it to the full" (John 10:10b).

 Jesus brings life--eternal life.
 Satan comes to steal, kill, and destroy (John 10:10a).
-Because Christ has risen we have the same resurrection hope and power.
-We celebrate Easter because of the reality of Christ's victory over death.
+Because Christ is risen we have the same resurrection hope and power.
+We celebrate Easter because of the reality of Christ's triumph over death.
 Christ's victory becomes ours through faith.
 By faith, the reality of Easter is our reality.
 Therefore, we are freed to live the resurrected life.

 Romans 6:12 teaches we are to count ourselves dead to sin but alive to God in Christ Jesus.
 A resurrected life buries the desires of self and crucifies the flesh in order to proclaim this new life that Christ offers.
 This life is Spirit-led, victorious, obedient, hope-filled, faithful, and loves sacrificially.
 This is the resurrected life!